-Marcus Paul Lincoln Smith B.A., BSc.
+Marcus P. Lincoln Smith B.A., BSc.
 (Hons.), MSc., PhD.

-Executive Chairman.
+Executive Chairman Experience and expertise

 Non-executive director from his appointment on 6 December 1996 and executive director from 1 January 2010.
 Chairman of the Board and Chief Executive Officer since 13 March 2013.
 Environmental scientist for more than 40 years and has considerable experience in the field of environmental consulting.